healthysustainablecities/global-indicators/validation/readme.md

 1. Belfast:

-     number of OSM points:  124
+     number of OSM points:  124 - Fresh food and market POINTS

-     number of Official points:  1479
+     number of Official points:  1479 - Food and Restaurant Related POLYGONS

      number of intersection items:  26